Canley

-Canley is a suburban neighbourhood located in CV4, south-west Coventry, England.
+Canley is a suburban neighbourhood located in south-west Coventry, England.
 Canley became part of Coventry as a result of successive encroachment of the latter's boundaries between 1928 and 1932, having historically been part of the Stoneleigh parish.
 Electorally, it is largely in Westwood ward and partially within the Wainbody and Earlsdon wards.

 The area is home to many students attending the nearby University of Warwick.

-There was a level crossing adjacent to Canley railway station until 2003, when the road was closed and a foot bridge was built over the railway.
+There was a level crossing adjacent to Canley railway station until 2003, when the road was closed and a footbridge was built over the railway.

 The suburb is bisected by the A45 dual-carriageway, with a major state housing development (built in the early-1950s) lying to the south and an area of private housing (Canley Gardens) situated north of this road towards Canley rail station.
 Adjacent districts include Cannon Park and Cannon Hill to the east, Tile Hill South to the north and Westwood Heath to south.